Tana Turner

-With a Masters degree in Sociology, Tana has worked on various analytical reports, including the first major analysis of the diversity of the City of Toronto (formerly Metro Toronto) in the early 1990s.
+Tana has been a pioneer and leader in the field of EDI since the 1990s.
+She has worked on various analytical reports, including the first major analysis of the diversity of the City of Toronto (formerly Metro Toronto) in the early 1990s.
 This demographic analysis highlighted the changes in the City’s ethnic, racial and linguistic composition and identified the policy and program implications.
-This report analyzed census and immigration data, incorporating findings from various research reports to identify issues and trends, and the implications for the City of Toronto, as well as public and community agencies.
+This report analyzed census and immigration data, incorporating findings from various research reports to identify issues and trends, and the implications for the City of Toronto, as well as public and community agencies. |

 Tana then worked on the development of provincial employment equity legislation.
 She was responsible for the analytical work which identified the specific groups to be designated for employment equity, based on their experiences of historical and persistent discrimination in the labour market.
 She also developed the legislated requirements for conducting the employment equity survey and the workforce analysis.